 To lessen the chance of ice building up around gutters, you should try to clean out leaves and debris before the first snow.

 To decrease the chance of ice damming, “the only thing you can do is to get rid of the ice as quickly and as safely as possible,” Eng said.

 Immediately after a storm, use a roof rake to clear as much snow off as you can, even if it’s just around the gutter line.
-Do not climb onto the root to do this.
-If you need a more thorough cleaning, considering hiring a contractor to do the job for you.
+Do not climb onto the roof to do this.
+If you need a more thorough cleaning, consider hiring a contractor to do the job for you.

 Longer-term solutions include replacing your roof and gutters, especially if they appear worn out.
-According to the National Association of Home Builders, a qualified roofer should inspect your roof every three years for leaks, cracks and other faults.
+A qualified roofer should inspect your roof every three years for leaks, cracks and other faults, according to the National Association of Home Builders.